RB Player - News / FAQ

 Thanks for that info, Rich!

 For example, in Windows Vista do the following: go to your Windows Control Panel, look in the Security area, click "Allow a program through Windows Firewall".
 This opens the Windows Firewall Settings window, Exceptions tab.
-In the list of programs, look for RB Player or RBP (if it is not already in the list, use the "Add program" feature).
+In the list of programs, look for Rail Baron, RB Player or RBP (if it is not already in the list, use the "Add program" feature).
 Enable an exception by clicking RBP's check box.

 Q. I get error 75 or 76 and a message about REMOTEGM.RBZ when I try to play an Internet game.
 What's wrong?
 A. Your temporary file path is set wrong or employs non-8.3 format names.
 One way to fix it is to go to RBP's File, Program Settings window and change the "AutoSave and temp file location" setting to the root directory of any drive.